 This indulgent practice dates back to ancient Europe.

-- Softening of debris inside pores for better removal
+4. Softening debris inside the pores for easier removal

 Be sure to steam your skin before mask application but after cleansing and exfoliating.